Apolemichthys griffisi: Habitat & biology

 Apolemichthys griffisi is a species of the outer coral reef slopes, rocky ledges and drop-offs.
 It is normally recorded as solitary individuals, pairs or in small aggregations.
 It is found at depths of 10 to 100 m. it feeds on benthic invertebrates such as sponges, tunicates and crustaceans.
 It is a protogynous hermaphrodite and there is no sexual dimorphism.

 Systematics

-Apolemichthys griffisi Was first formally described in 1981 as Holacanthus griffisi by Bruce Carlson and Leighton R. Taylor with the type locality given as Canton Island one of the northern Phoenix Islands in the South Pacific.
+Apolemichthys griffisi Was first formally described in 1981 as Holacanthus griffisi by Bruce Carlson and Leigthon R. Taylor with the type locality given as Canton Island one of the northern Phoenix Islands in the South Pacific.

 Its specific name honours Nixon Griffis (1917–1993), a conservationist who was trustee of the New York Zoological Society and a patron of the New York Aquarium, and supported the Carlson and Taylor's collecting trip to Canton Island on which this species was discovered.
 Within the genus Apolemichthys this species seems to be more closely related to A. xanthotis and A. xanthurus of the Indian Ocean.